 I may also follow up with a question to help gauge how nimble the company is such as “How long does it take to set up a new development environment/database?”

-Keep in mind that some people are not naturally good at expressing admiration, so you may not get great responses, but where would you rather enjoy spending your time:
+Keep in mind that some people aren't naturally good at expressing admiration, so you may not get great responses, but consider where you would enjoy spending your time:

 · I work with smart, friendly co-workers